-Like the mysql client, mcm also supports $\setminus G$ as a statement terminator, which causes the output to be formatted vertically.
+Like the mysql client, mcm also supports \G as a statement terminator, which causes the output to be formatted vertically.
 This can be helpful when using a terminal whose width is restricted to some number of (typically 80) characters.
-See Chapter 4, MySQL Cluster Manager Client Commands, for examples.
+See Chapter 5, MySQL Cluster Manager Client Commands, for examples.

 Connecting to the agent using the mysql client.
-As mentioned previously, mcm actually serves as a wrapper for the mysql client.
-In fact, a mysql client from any MySQL distribution should work without any issues for connecting to mcmd.
+A mysql client from any MySQL distribution should work without any issues for connecting to mcmd.
 In addition, since the client/server protocol used by MySQL Cluster Manager is platform-independent, you can use a mysql client on any platform supported by MySQL.
 (This means, for example, that you can use a mysql client on Microsoft Windows to connect to a MySQL Cluster Manager agent that is running on a Linux host.)
 Connecting to the MySQL Cluster Manager agent using the mysql client is accomplished by invoking mysql and specifying a hostname, port number, username and password using the following command-line options: